Training contacts

-Registered training organisations (RTOs) are required to report Total VET Activity to the National Centre for Vocational Education Research (NCVER) either directly or through a State Training Authority (STA).
+Registered training organisations (RTOs) are required to report Total VET Activity (TVA) to the National Centre for Vocational Education Research (NCVER) either directly or through a State Training Authority (STA).

 This means that RTOs must collect and report full Australian Vocational Education and Training Management Information Statistical Standard (AVETMISS) data relating to all students, in addition to any funding requirements.

-What is AVETMISS?
+What is AVETMISS

 There are 2 important AVETMISS documents: